-What will strike you immediately upon meeting Wendy, whether at work as a celebrant, in the class room or in the street, is her warmth, kindness and innate ability to understand and listen deeply.
+What will strike you immediately upon meeting Wendy, whether at work as a celebrant, in the class room, online or in the street, is her warmth, kindness and innate ability to understand and listen deeply.
 Despite her extraordinary skill-set she has the ability to connect with people she meets as peers and with genuine interest and curiosity, enabling honest conversations about life’s real issues – relationship and marriage, death and dying, stress, mourning and challenges; or joy and celebration.

 ‘May you awaken to the mystery of being here

 and enter the quiet immensity of your own presence’.

 My other loves include climbing mountains, being out in wild places, lying down on the grass or on the warm sand, swimming out in the rip and drifting into the deep water behind the waves and then body surfing in.
 I love my friends and family.